top of page

 Used more commonly than its counterpart:

-Complement = evolved from Latin ‘complete’.
-Makes it complete, whole or enhances.
+Complement = from Latin ‘complete’.
+Makes something complete, whole or enhances it.

 Where the confusion lies…